spencertipping/cd/README.md

     $ . cd-history              # ^, ^^, ^n, ^regexp
     $ . cd-ssh                  # does nothing unless you have sshfs
     $ . cd-archive              # does nothing unless you have archivemount
+    $ . cd-hdfs                 # does nothing unless you have hadoop-fuse-dfs
     $ . cd-dev

 **Be sure to initialize this script after RVM.** RVM redefines `cd`, clobbering